Season Summary: 1972

 The season then came to an unfortunate end in the preliminary final falling well short of Dandenong.
 Again played at the Junction Oval in front of 10,000 people, the Redlegs got out to a five-goal lead at quarter time, extended that to six goals by half-time and nine goals by three-quarter time to eventually run out winners by 11 goals, 22.14.146 to 11.16.82.
 Jim 'Frosty' Miller kicked nine for Dandenong while Bob Svorinich got six for Williamstown.

 Les Stillman was awarded the Andy Taylor Memorial Trophy for best and fairest for the season by one vote from first-year player Bill Thompson with Robert Percy in third place.
 Tad Joniec won the Reserves award and Keith Robson the Thirds.
-Glenn Hancock from the Fourths was judged the best and fairest player in the Western Suburbs Football League Under 16's competition, but Neil Kerss beat him in the Club award.
+Glenn Hancock from the Fourths was judged the best and fairest player in the Western Suburbs Football League Under 16's competition, but Neville Kerss beat him in the Club award.
 The Fourths, coached by John Raffle, also won the premiership in that Grade.
+In May, the Fourths kicked 36.30.246 to Maidstone NIL, setting a Club record high score and winning margin.
 Former secretary of the Club in 1933, Arch Rennie, passed away during the year.

 After coming out of retirement at the beginning of the season, captain/coach Max Papley decided it was time for both him and the club to head in new directions.
 Papley played 54 games and kicked 108 goals for Williamstown in his five seasons at Pt.
 Gellibrand.
 Before the end of the year Carlton defender Barry Gill had been appointed as the new captain-coach for 1973 and 1974.